James P. Aykroyd: Musical family

-Eliza Jane McKissack and Maria Caroline Cauthorn (born 20 June 1831, New Bern, North Carolina; died 17 September 1894) taught music.

-Maria had married Benjamin F. Cauthorn (born 20 July 1836, Virginia; died 1 June 1902); both were buried at Mount Olivet Cemetery, Nashville, Tennessee.
-Maria was a music teacher in Nashville.
-Maria's will was filed September 1894 in Will Book 32, Page 438, Davidson County, Tennessee.

-Eliza Jane McKissack was the founding head of music (1890) at what now is the University of North Texas College of Music.
+Eliza and Maria taught music.
+Eliza was the founding head of music (1890) at what now is the University of North Texas College of Music.

 Miscellany

 Aykroyd is listed as an 1823 member of the Dialectic Society.

 Death

 Aykroyd died in early July 1835 in Nashville "from the effects of laudanum" and was buried July 5, 1935.
 The community held a benefit for his children, for which an announcement was posted in the Nashville Banner and Nashville Whig, October 12, 1835.